sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 SELECT * FROM t WHERE a REGEXP 'val.*';
 ```
 - Syntax varies from each implementation, even if „supporting POSIX“
-- Regular expression engines often allow to search for non-regular expressions like backreferences and other extensions: some implementation trade features against speed (e.g RE2 from Google)
+- Regular expression engines often allow a search for non-regular expressions, such as backreferences and other extensions: some implementations trade features for speed (e.g RE2 from Google)
-- “Power-Users“ will use all regular features available, even if never officially documented
+- “Power users“ will use all regular features available, even if never officially documented

 ## String ordering/collation